distribution-explorer/distribution-explorer.github.io/_sources/multivariate_continuous/lkj.rst.txt

 Parameters
 ----------

 There is one positive scalar parameter, :math:`\eta`, which tunes the strength of the correlations.
-If :math:`\eta=1`, the density is uniform over all correlation matrix.
+If :math:`\eta=1`, the density is uniform over all correlation matrices.
 If :math:`\eta>1`, matrices with a stronger diagonal (and therefore smaller correlations) are favored.
 If :math:`\eta<1`, the diagonal is weak and correlations are favored.

 ----